riyaadazad/multi-genre-project/_posts/2018-12-11-frankenstein.md

 ---
 layout: post
-title: "My Response to 'Frankenstein'"
+title: "My Response to the Novel 'Frankenstein'"
 date: 2018-12-11
 ---